Submarine communications cable: Investment and finances

-Almost all fibre-optic cables from TAT-8 in 1988 until approximately 1997 were constructed by consortia of operators.
+A typical multi-terabit, transoceanic submarine cable system costs several hundred million dollars to construct.
+Almost all fiber-optic cables from TAT-8 in 1988 until approximately 1997 were constructed by consortia of operators.
 For example, TAT-8 counted 35 participants including most major international carriers at the time such as AT&T Corporation.
 Two privately financed, non-consortium cables were constructed in the late 1990s, which preceded a massive, speculative rush to construct privately financed cables that peaked in more than $22 billion worth of investment between 1999 and 2001.
 This was followed by the bankruptcy and reorganization of cable operators such as Global Crossing, 360networks, FLAG, Worldcom, and Asia Global Crossing.
 Tata Communications' Global Network (TGN) is the only wholly owned fiber network circling the planet.

+Some governments have invested in cables.
+For example, Tonga-Fiji Submarine Cable System is owned and operated by Tonga Cable Limited, which developed and manages the cable with financing support from the Asian Development Bank and World Bank.
+Tonga Cable Limited is a public enterprise 80% owned by the government.
+In China, three state-owned companies in China—China Mobile, China Telecom, and China Unicom—invested in undersea cables.
+In the United States, the U.S. Navy owns over 40,000 nautical miles of various subsea cables.

 Most cables in the 20th century crossed the Atlantic Ocean, to connect the United States and Europe.
 However, capacity in the Pacific Ocean was much expanded starting in the 1990s.
 For example, between 1998 and 2003, approximately 70% of undersea fiber-optic cable was laid in the Pacific.
 This is in part a response to the emerging significance of Asian markets in the global economy.

-After decades of heavy investment in already developed markets such as the transatlantic and transpacific routes, efforts increased in the 21st century to expand the submarine cable network to serve the developing world.
-For instance, in July 2009, an underwater fibre-optic cable line plugged East Africa into the broader Internet.
+After decades of heavy investment in already developed markets such as the transatlantic and transpacific routes, efforts increased in the 21st century to expand the submarine cable network to serve the Developing World.
+For instance, in July 2009, an underwater fiber-optic cable line plugged East Africa into the broader Internet.
 The company that provided this new cable was SEACOM, which is 75% owned by East African and South African investors.
 The project was delayed by a month due to increased piracy along the coast.

 Investments in cables present a commercial risk because cables cover 6,200 km of ocean floor, cross submarine mountain ranges and rifts.
 Because of this most companies only purchase capacity after the cable is finished.